 Porto is one of our favourite European cities.
 Colourful barrios (neighborhoods), cobblestone streets with old trams running up and down hill, friendly locals sitting with a cup of coffee in one of the small cafes all these are attributes of old Porto neighborhoods.

 The highlights of Ribeira; Elevador da Ribeira – offers great views over the city, Ribeira Square, Stock Exchange Palace, St.Francis church.
-Ribeira is perfect area to dine out in one of the restaurants along the river delicious food, great wine and stunning views are guaranteed.
+Ribeira is the perfect area to dine out in one of the restaurants along the river delicious food, great wine, and stunning views are guaranteed.

 Favourite Place to Stay: Eurostars Porto Douro ****

 Top Activity To Do:Porto Delicious Food Walk Tour